jonahcragun/UVSim/README.md

 2. Enter values in the text field associated with R, G, or B for the desired color

 3. When all values have been entered, click accept (using the cursor) to update the theme of the application

+- Note: values entered need to be numbers between 0 and 255

+#### Adding a New Tabs

+1. Locate the "+" symbol on the left side of the Memory Address column (The large rectangle on the left side of the screen)

+2. Using the cursor, click on the "+" symbol

+3. A new tab should now be created and you should see it appear above the "+" symbol

+#### Changing tabs

+1. After you have added a new tab, locate your existing tabs (to the left of the Memory Address column, above the "+" symbol)

+2. Using the cursor, click on the tab you want to change to

+3. The tab should now change colors to indicate it is the active tab

+- Note: Any modifications done in a particular tab will not effect other tabs
+- Note: Running a program will run the contents from only the active tab

+#### Closing a tab

+1. Locate the tab you want to close (to the left of the Memory Address column, above the "+" symbol)

+2. Locate the "x" symbol that is attached to the bottom of that tabs name

+3. Using the cursor, click the "x" symbol

+4. That tab should now be closed and now longer appear next to the other tabs

 ---

 ### <u>Installation (for terminal based application)</u>